amethystaurora-robo/Rare_event_algorithms/README.md

   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic8.png" width="500">
 </p>

-This has implications, termed 'cascading tipping points', where it has been posited that the following sequence of events can happen:
+One possible impact of climate sub-system collapse is 'cascading tipping points', where it has been posited that the following sequence of events could happen:
 1. Greenland + the West Antarctic Ice Sheet shift into their alternate regime - an ice free state.
 2. The influx of freshwater into the Atlantic weakens or collapses the AMOC into its alternate state
-3. The collapse of the AMOC shifts the equatorial rainbelt southward, causing drying of the Amazon rainforest and shifting it into a more savanna-like state.
+3. The collapse of the AMOC shifts the equatorial rainbelt southward, causing drying of the Amazon rainforest and shifting it into a  savanna-like state.
 (Wunderling et al, 2021)

+While models disagree on the exact sequence of events, and whether the sequence could occur at all, the gravity of consequences for the climate system make the AMOC an important feature of further climate research.

 <p>
   <img src="https://github.com/amethystaurora-robo/Rare_event_algorithms/blob/main/figures/pic7.png" >